 Implementing lazy-loading #

 There are a number of ways to implement lazy-loading.
 Your choice of solution must take into account the browsers you support, and also what you are trying to lazy-load.

-Modern browsers implement native lazy-loading, which can be enabled using the
+Modern browsers implement browser-level lazy-loading, which can be enabled using the

 Also, we have compiled a list of potential issues with lazy-loading, and things to watch out for in your implementation.

 Used with care, lazy-loading images and video can seriously lower the initial load time and page payloads on your site.
 Users won't incur unnecessary network activity and processing costs of media resources they may never see, but they can still view those resources if they want.